Malawi: Infrastructure

 As of 2012, Malawi has 31 airports, seven with paved runways (two international airports) and 24 with unpaved runways.
-As of 2008, the country has 797 km of railways, all narrow-gauge, and, as of 2003, 15451 mi of roadways in various conditions, 6956 km paved and 8495 km unpaved.
+As of 2008, there are 797 km of railways, all narrow-gauge, and, as of 2003, 15451 mi of roadways in various conditions, 6956 km paved and 8495 km unpaved.
 Malawi also has 700 km of waterways on Lake Malawi and along the Shire River.

-As of 2022, there were 10.23 million mobile phone connections in Malawi.
+As of 2022, there were 10.23 million mobile phone connections.
 There were 4.03 million Internet users in 2022.
-Also, as of 2022, there was one government-run radio station (Malawi Broadcasting Corporation) and approximately a dozen more owned by private enterprises.
-Radio, television and postal services in Malawi are regulated by the Malawi Communications Regulatory Authority (MACRA).
-The country boasts 20 television stations by 2016 on the country's digital network MDBNL.
+There is one government-run radio station (Malawi Broadcasting Corporation) and approximately a dozen more owned by private enterprises.
 In the past, Malawi's telecommunications system has been named as some of the poorest in Africa, but conditions are improving, with 130,000 land line telephones being connected between 2000 and 2007.
 Telephones are much more accessible in urban areas, with less than a quarter of land lines being in rural areas.